natalieskupchenko/Elevator-Control-Simulation/README.md

 #### User Stories for Phase 1

 1. **Add a floor request**
 As a user, I want to press a button for a specific floor so that the elevator will go there.
+(User story: add multiple Xs to my Y)
 2. **Move elevator one floor at a time**</li>
 As a user, I want the elevator to move one floor at a time toward the requested floor, updating its direction so I know if it’s going up or down.
 3. **Arrive at requested floor and drop off**</li>
 As a user, I want the elevator to stop at my requested floor and remove that floor from the list of requested floors.
-4. **Track elevator direction and current floor**</li>
+4. **Track elevator direction, current floor and requested floors**</li>
-As a user, I want to see what floor the elevator is on and whether it is going up, down, or idle.
+As a user, I want to see what floor the elevator is on, what floors are requested for the elevator to go to, and whether the elevator is going up, down, or idle.
+(User story: list all Xs in Y)